PycWB/pycwb/docs/source/index.rst

    :alt: License

-pycWB is a modularized Python package for gravitational wave burst search based on the core function of cWB.
+PycWB is a modularized Python package for coherent gravitational-wave burst searches based on the core algorithms of cWB.

 .. toctree::